Julito01/Lab-Project/README.md

 # Laboratory project
 This is a project of a Clinical analisys laboratory.
-Will be done in Java, using Swing.
+Done with: Java + Swing + mySql.
 ## App features:
 ```
 -CRUD of: